Lighting Research Center

 Educational Opportunities

-3D Printing for Lighting Online Course
+3D Printing for Lighting Course 1 - Online

-This live, interactive course is designed for professionals from the lighting, 3D printing, additive manufacturing, and related industries to understand the possibilities of 3D printing for lighting and to learn more about each industry’s needs and capabilities.
-Learn from LRC researchers and 3D printing experts who are members of LRC’s ASSIST 3D Printing for Lighting Consortium, including HP, Stratasys, and Desktop Metal.
+This live, interactive course is designed for professionals from the lighting, 3D printing, and related industries to understand the possibilities of 3D printing for lighting and to learn more about each industry's needs and capabilities.
+Learn from LRC researchers and 3D printing experts who are members of LRC's ASSIST 3D Printing for Lighting Consortium, including HP, Stratasys, and Desktop Metal.

 Industry leader Govi Rao discusses the importance of 3D printing to lighting and the LRC's education on this topic.